cerfacs-globc/icclim/doc/source/how_to/recipes_ecad.rst

 Multi index computation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-New in 5.1.0.
+*New in 5.1.0.*

 This feature allows you to compute multiple indices at the same time.
-There is no special optimization done to reduce computation costs.
+This is just a shorthand to avoid writing your own for loop, there is no specific optimization done to group together
-A futur optimization would be to group common computations between indices, such as the computation of percentiles for
-WSDI and TX90p and to reuse the results when on both indices.
+similar operation.

 .. note::
-    The input ``in_files`` must include all the necessary variables.
+    The input ``in_files`` must include all the necessary variables to compute the indices.
-    When computing all indices it needs "tas", "tasmin", "tasmax" and 2 precipitation variables such as "pr" and
-    "precip".
-    One of the precipitation variable must be reprensent snow precipitation and .
-The snow variable must have a unit "cm" or an equivalent length unit.
+    You can bypass this by setting `ignore_error=True`.
+    In that case when icclim fails to compute an index it will simply be omitted in the result.

-Compute every HEAT indices [SU,TR,WSDI,TG90p,TN90p,TX90p,TXx,TNx,CSU]
+Compute every HEAT indices [SU, TR, WSDI, TG90p, TN90p, TX90p, TXx, TNx, CSU]
 _____________________________________________________________________